Stuck between the parks of the Trossachs and Cairngorms, the region around Loch Tay Scotland and Glen Lyon Scotland is worth visiting.

 From A827, turn North towards the Lawers Dam.
-A carpark with leaflets is at the starts of the hike to Ben Lawers.
+A carpark with leaflets is at the start of the hike to Ben Lawers.

 You can also just walk the lower part and enjoy the diverse collection of mountain plants.

 If you continue on that same road, you reach the Lawers Dam.
 Built in the 1950s, it retains the Lochan Na Lairige.
-The reservoir collects water from 45km2 and its travels by pipeline to the Loch Tay power station.
+The reservoir collects water over ab area of 45km2 and its travels by pipeline to the Loch Tay power station.

-Glen Lyon is hidden in the hills with Ben Lawers to the South and Shiehallion on the North side (attention to to mix up with the famous vessel).
+Glen Lyon is hidden in the hills with Ben Lawers to the South and Shiehallion on the North side (attention not to be mixed up with the famous vessel).
 The glen is full of farms and beautiful walking trails.
 Small shops can be found at Bridge of Balgie.

 As you drive through Glen Lyon Scotland, you reach the small Stronuich reservoir with the Cashlie power station

 Later along the road, at the end of Glen Lyon Scotland is Loch Lyon (of course, very original…).
-The loch is also maintained by a dam, the Lubreach Dam.
+The loch is also retained by a dam, the Lubreach Dam.